 When the great outdoors come a-calling, but your 100-pound pooch has outgrown the backseat of your old Toyota Tercel, it might be time for a fresh set of wheels.
-But choosing a car that best suits your canine companion is a more complex equation than one might expect.
-Sure, there’s plenty of advice out there for choosing a kid-friendly car that keeps whining from the back seat at bay, but what about man’s best friend?
+However, choosing a car that best suits your canine companion is a more complex equation than one might expect.
+Sure, there’s plenty of advice out there for selecting a kid-friendly car that keeps whining from the back seat at bay, but what about man’s best friend?

-12. Mercedes-Benz E400 Wagon
+15. Mercedes-Benz E-Class Wagon

-11. Nissan Titan Crew Cab
+13. Nissan Titan